 Have you noticed how many people want to either leave the county, leave a relationship, leave an investment or just leave life recently?

 Negativity is not unfounded.
-With the political landscape, economic climate, relationship issues that people have it’s understandable that life can be hard.
+With the political landscape, economic climate, and relationship issues that people have it’s understandable that life can be hard.

 It is similar to compound interest with money.
 Swiping that credit card doesn’t hurt you.
 But after a few months of maxing out and living on money that’s not yours – it catches up to you.

 Biologically we look for the things that will satisfy our needs right now.
 We want food with high calories that will allow us to store fat for when we need the energy again.
 It’s like that fast food burger.
 One doesn’t hurt you, but a few a week can compound into morbid obesity and severe health issues.